RedHatCRE/beatshipper/README.md

 - `path` array of paths that will be exploded using `GLOB`
 - `registry`: the name of the file where we'll store the processed files.
 - `recheck` time of recheck (re-process) if there are new pending files to send
+- `logsource` very useful in logstash to handle conditions based on the name of the source

 ## Usage: